ioBroker/ioBroker.simple-api/README.md

 ### setBulk
 Set many states with one request.
 This request supports POST method too, for POST data should be in body and not URL.

+Please use content type `text/plain` for that.

 ### setValueFromBody
 This command allows setting the value of a given state to be set by the POST body content.

 Call e.g.:
 `http://ipaddress:8087/setValueFromBody/0_userdata.0.example_state`
 with body `hello` where `0_userdata.0.example_state` is the ID of the state.

+Please use content type `text/plain` for that.

 ### objects
 Read objects of a defined type from DB.